Shopper Marketing Strategy: A Guide for CPG Brands

 The Awareness Stage

 Ensure your target audience knows who you are and where your products are sold.
 Visibility today means strategic ad placement paired with compelling creative.
-And social media, your brand’s window to the world, acts as a useful tool for generating awareness, growing your audience, and funneling traffic to your website.
+Developing an effective awareness campaign that truly resonates with your target audience is a delicate blend of art and science, and it relies heavily on consumer data.

-Build your audience in target markets and around target retailers.
-Create ads that support your physical footprint, actively grow your social media audience, keep sharing content that drives website traffic and conversions, and migrate those qualified leads into your CRM database.
+Focus your dollars in target markets and around target retailers.
+Create ads that support your physical footprint, use data to personalize your message, keep sharing content that drives website traffic and conversions and migrate those qualified leads into your CRM database.

 The Consideration Stage